SqL-2024/BirdsongAndWellbeing/README.md

-# birdsong-analyzer
+# birdsong and mental wellbeing
-explore the mechanisms  of birdsong and wellbeing
+explore the acoustic mechanisms  of birdsong and wellbeing